-*Look presentable.
+Look presentable.
 Dress in nice clothes, comb your hair, do your nails and groom yourself so you look as nice as possible.
 As the saying goes, "Dress to impress."
-The nicer you look, the more credibility you'll have with the audience.
+The nicer you look, the more credibility you will have with the audience.

 Go to the bathroom about 30 minutes before the speech.

 Deep-breathing exercises may seem cheesy, but they really slow your heart rate, lower your blood pressure and reduce your adrenaline flow.